grahamwhaley/cc-oci-runtime.org/INSTALL_DOCKER.rst

 .. attention::
    Update this to reflect the state of affairs for the release - at that point the container-basic may have been updated to the most recent Docker??

-If you are on an older version of `Clear Linux`_ you may have an old version of the ``container-basic`` bundle installed, that containers an older version of Docker_.
+If you are on an older version of `Clear Linux`_ you may have an old version of the ``container-basic`` bundle installed, that contains an older version of Docker_.
 If so, remove this bundle:

   ::